MANAGEMENT OF CULTURAL ORGANIZATIONS - 1

 Assessment methods

-Evaluation criteria for all the other students: Written exam (100 percent of the final grade)
+Evaluation criteria for all the other students: Written exam with 3 open questions (total duration 1 hour).

 Type of exam